osmandapp/web/main/docs/technical-documentation/build-osmand/setup-the-dev-environment.md

 ---
-title: How to Setup the Development Environment
-versions: '*'
+sidebar_position: 4
 ---

+# How to Setup the Development Environment

 In order to setup the development environment you need to install the [repo utility](https://source.android.com/setup/develop#repo) and use the following [repo manifest](https://github.com/osmandapp/OsmAnd-manifest/blob/master/readonly.xml) or [any other configuration](https://github.com/osmandapp/OsmAnd-manifest).